 It is impossible for a business to succeed without carefully crafted strategies.
 Aside from getting an organization chart on the company, sales associates are urged to contact key contacts early or late so that they can reach them; and they are encouraged to get familiar with support staff, since they are often the gatekeepers for higher-ups.

 Allocca says if a sales associate is not in the $100,000 range by the end of the first year, they won’t last.
 It took Benne five months to make $140,000.

 Little Time for Hobbies

 With a flourishing business and four children, Allocca has little time for hobbies other than regular visits to the gym.
-Her newly found success has given her the opportunity to travel, she says, at any time.
+In addition, her newly found success has given her the opportunity to travel, at any time.
 Keeping her household running smoothly is eased by Josette, the housekeeper, whom Allocca fondly calls “a member of the family.”

 But the homefront wasn’t always orderly; Allocca says she has hired (and fired) nine nannies, mostly in the first year, and admits she could not have excelled had she not had Josette.

 But money alone is not the story here.
 “There’s passion, lifestyle, then there’s money, in that order,” she observes.

 Allocca says she was always heading in this direction.
 “It is a dream come true, although it was not unfathomable.”

 Estimated reading time: 11 minutes